Want to know how to store smoked cheese correctly?

 If you have gone to effort to smoke your cheese, it is worth learning how to correctly store it.

-Storing correctly can prolong the shelf life and keep your cheese as fresh as the day it was smoked.
+Storing your cheese correctly can prolong the shelf life and keep your cheese as fresh as the day it was smoked.

 Long-term storage requires a little more than just throwing in the dairy drawer of the fridge.